Dr. Benjamin Gearey

 Brian Mac Domhnaill BA MSc MA

-Brian is Cork-based archaeologist, photographer and arts administrator.
+Brian is Cork-based arts administrator, photographer and archaeologist.
 He holds a BA Degree in Archaeology and Celtic Civilisation (University College Cork 1997), an MSc in Palaeoecology (Queens University Belfast 2002) and an MA in Art & Process (Crawford College of Art & Design 2014).
 After his primary degree he spent 14 years working on archaeological projects in over 15 counties throughout Ireland.
 During this time he specialised in surveying, historic building recording and project management.
-In 2012 he began a second career in arts administration has since provided freelance arts administration and technical services for local organisations such as the Sirius Arts Centre, Backwater Artists, the Cork French Film Festival and the Cork City Council Arts Office.
+In 2012 he began a second career in arts administration and has since provided freelance arts administration and technical services for local organisations such as the Sirius Arts Centre, Backwater Artists Group, the Cork French Film Festival and the Cork City Council Arts Office.
 Through his primarily photographic art practice he uses a multi-disciplinary approach, exploring subjects such as archiving, material culture, absence and affect.

 Original line-up including Caitríona Moore: